Showing all 41 results

 This is a Selmer Soloist Style Long Shank C*.
 These mouthpieces look identical to the Soloists but they do not have soloist engraved on the table and are therefore called Soloist style.
 These mouthpieces also have less of a rollover baffle than the soloist.
 This piece has a .068 tip opening, a slight rollover baffle, a horse shoe chamber, and straight side walls.
 The piece has a few scratches and is a bit discolored, but no playability issues.

 Beautiful original satin silver plate Selmer Super Balanced Action Alto Saxophone for sale.
 This is one sweet alto, sporting my favorite finish for any vintage Selmer.
 The satin silver was only done by the British distributor, which sold to Australia and New Zealand also.
 This horn comes from the original owner in Australia.
-It could use an overhaul, or at least a thorough PC job to bring it to top playing condition.
-It’s on consignment, so I can’t get it overhauled until it sells, but it should be fantastic at that point.
+It is currently getting a thorough setup to get it into top playing condition.
+It had a recent overhaul in 2017 and was put away since then.
+Should be a very good player when the work is done.
 No resolders, no dents or dings.
 It’s in great shape.
 I have a photo of Jerome Selmer holding the last one of this rare finish that I had in the shop.
 It was freshly overhauled and glorious!
+This one is nearly as nice.

 Selmer Tenor Air Flow Short Shank Saxophone Mouthpiece G15$ 450